MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/importing-features.md

 ### Enable dependencies

-The **Enable dependencies** button will automatically reselect the missing dependencies.
+The **Enable dependencies** button will automatically re-select the missing dependencies.
 This is true for dependencies that were explicitly selected (appear in the **Features** list) and those that were implicitly selected based on the requirements of the selected features.

 ### Disable features